 - What documented information exists to support the operation of processes?
 How is this documented information retained?
-How is confidence that the processes are being carried out as planned determined?
+How confidence that the processes are being carried out as planned determined?

 - Clause 4.4.1 requires the ‘Process Approach’ to be used in defining your QMS.
-QMS processes including processes for operations, management(leadership) activities, Planning which includes risk assessment, support processes (such provision of resources, communication etc), Operation, performance evaluation and Improvement
+QMS processes including processes for operations, management(leadership) activities, Planning which includes risk assessment, support processes (such provision of resources, communication, etc), Operation, performance evaluation, and Improvement

-- Based on these factors, you must determine what processes need to be documented and how you will document it.
+- Based on these factors, you must determine what processes need to be documented and how you will document them.
 Not all processes need to be documented; your documents must also include a description of the interaction between your QMS processes.

 - A number of different methods can be used to document processes, such as graphical representations, written instructions, checklists, flow charts, visual media, or electronic methods, etc.